Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/VotingBundle/README.md

 About
 -----
-The KunstmaanVotingBundle is a plugin to add voting to your Symfony2 project.
+The KunstmaanVotingBundle allows you to add extensible voting support to your project

 Installation requirements
 -------------------------